 From personal experience, I found my confidence levels changed as I put on weight.
 I became more self-conscious about what I was wearing, what people said about me and how they were looking at me.
 I felt I had to work harder to get recognition for my abilities and was less likely to be considered for promotion.
 Certainly my career stagnated about the time I had put on lots of weight.

 I certainly don’t support this culture of body shaming and prejudice and believe it should be tackled alongside every other form of discrimination - in law and in the work place.
 However just like Cheryl Sandberg who urged women to ‘lean in’ while waiting for policy and systems to address gender bias in the workplace, so I urge overweight women to decide whether to challenge, manage or change.

 Challenge: When you look around you, how many female members of your senior leadership are overweight?
 Is that a statistic that needs to be addressed?

 Manage: Create a strong brand image by investing in good quality clothing with a fashionable and flattering cut and design, rather than the ‘baggy look’ so often worn to hide an expanding waistline.
-Add to that an edgy hair cut and 'acting slim', you can undermine the stereotype that people become dishevelled and don’t care about their looks as they gain weight.
+Add to that an edgy hair cut, on trend accessories and 'acting slim', you can undermine the stereotype that people become dishevelled and don’t care about their looks as they gain weight.

 Change: In the UK 58% of women were designated overweight in 2015.
-If you don’t want to be that person, be that statistic, earn less that you're worth, you don't need to resort to an extreme diet, you need to review your lifestyle to work out the behaviours that are contributing to your weight gain.
-In the first place keep a food diary which will allow you to analyse your eating patterns and work out the most important habits to change for greatest impact.
+If you don’t want to be that person, be that statistic or earn less than you're worth, you don't need to resort to an extreme diet, you just need to review your lifestyle to work out the behaviours that are contributing to your weight gain.
+In the first place keep a diary which will allow you to monitor your eating patterns, sleep and stress patterns and work out the most important habits to change for greatest impact.